PBA protests for market wages outside Park Slope YMCA Mayor de Blasio frequents

-BROOKLYN - Members of the NYPD's Patrolmen's Benevolent Association gathered outside the YMCA in Park Slope again Wednesday hoping to catch Mayor Bill de Blasio in an effort to protest for better wages for police officers.
+Members of the NYPD's Patrolmen's Benevolent Association gathered outside Mayor Bill de Blasio's YMCA in Park Slope again Monday protesting for better wages.

-The union says it has been negotiating market wages for two years.
+The union says it has been negotiating market wages for over two years with no luck.

-Mayor de Blasio's office released a statement earlier this week saying, "Under this mayor, crime has fallen to record lows, 1,300 more cops are on the street, and we've invested $320 million more in officer safety and equipment.
-We are willing to talk about this every day—at the gym or anywhere else."
+Mayor de Blasio's office previously released a statement saying, "Under this mayor, crime has fallen to record lows, 1,300 more cops are on the street, and we've invested $320 million more in officer safety and equipment.
+We are willing to talk about this every day--at the gym or anywhere else."

 However, PBA President Pat Lynch says that police officers in New York City are paid 34 percent less than police officers in surrounding areas like Nassau and Suffolk counties.